berstend/Appnostic/README.md

   - `html`: *string* representing the location of your HTML directory.
   - `css`: *string* representing the location of your CSS directory.
   - `js`: *string* representing the location of your JS directory.
-  - `dist`: *string* representing the location of your distrobution directory.
+  - `dist`: *string* representing the location of your distribution directory.

 ## Notes
 -----